MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/text-generation.md

 Text generation is the process of predicting the next set of words from an initial sentence.

 > [!TIP]
-> In _most_ cases, you will likely use a chat completion models instead of a text generation model because they're better suited to generating discrete responses.
+> In _most_ cases, you will likely use a chat completion models instead of a text generation model because they're better suited to generating discrete responses from AI agents.
 If you have autocomplete scenarios, however, text generation models can be useful.

 ::: zone pivot="programming-language-csharp"
 To add a text generation service, you can use the following code to add it to the kernel's inner service provider.